 But why not full-suspension?
 While there are some exceptions, a $1,000 budget is too limiting to produce a functional full-suspension bike and most full-sus options around this price bracket will have several flaws.
 For the money, hardtails are still king.
 Without the complications of rear suspension, a hardtail can offer a superior ride quality that is not compromised by frame design or poor quality components.
-If you're looking for front and rear suspension is an absolute must for you then make sure to check out our guide for the best budget full-suspension bikes.
+If you're front and rear suspension is an absolute must for you then make sure to check out our guide for the best budget full-suspension bikes.

 Keep reading for Bike Perfect's choice of the best mountain bikes for under $1000 or if you are not sure what to look for, check out to guide covering what to look for when buying the best mountain bikes at the bottom of this article.

 Best mountain bikes under $1000